bridgecrew-perf4/terraform-session-1/terraform_tasks/task_3/README.md

-## Terraform project wordpress (frontend)
+## Terraform project Wordpress (frontend)

-This Project contains cofinguration files for the next resources:
+This Project contains cofiguration files of the resources:

 ### Networking